-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

-- medicines for blood pressure, other heart problems
+- Certain medications for blood pressure, heart disease, irregular heartbeat

-- medicines for depression, anxiety, or psychotic disturbances
+- Certain medications for depression, anxiety, or psychotic disorders

-- medicines for sleep
+- Certain medications for sleep

-- medicines that treat or prevent blood clots like warfarin
+- Certain medications that treat or prevent blood clots like warfarin

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.